 A proper ski outfit consists of the following:

 Long underwear: Either synthetic or merino wool base layers (make sure there is no cotton content) both do the trick.
-If you are going to buy only 1 set (top and bottom), go with a midweight model.
+If you are going to buy only one set (top and bottom), go with a midweight model.
 This next-to-skin layer shouldn't be too tight or restrictive—kids will end up wearing their "long johns" as a stand-alone layer before and after they ski.

 Insulating layer: On colder days, kids can wear a lightweight fleece or wool top and pants over their long underwear.
 Again, avoid cotton.
 Alternatively, one trick is to have your child wear two sets of long underwear (one a size larger than the other) under his or her insulated jacket.
 In warm weather, you have a spare—and a set to grow into.

 Socks: Stay away from cotton socks and anklets.
 Ski socks should extend to just above the calf and be made of a blend of wool and synthetic fibers.
-Kids should have 2 pairs of ski socks but wear only 1 pair at a time.
+Kids should have two pairs of ski socks but wear only 1 pair at a time.
 Rotate the pairs to prevent blisters; keep the extra one in your pack in case of wet feet.

 Goggles: Medium-tint styles are best for all-condition wear.
-Children's goggles generally start around $25 and last for 2 to 3 seasons if kept in a soft sack when not in use.
+Children's goggles generally start around $25 and last for two to three seasons if kept in a soft sack when not in use.
 Alternatively, buy goggles and a helmet as a package—many are designed to work together so there's no "gaper gap" on the forehead.

 Mittens: Mittens are better than gloves for warmth.
-Look for a waterproof, well-insulated pair, ideally with a rip-and-stick type closure pocket for warmers (below).
+Look for a waterproof, well-insulated pair, ideally with a rip-and-stick type closure pocket for warmers.
 Wrist cuffs should be long enough to either extend under or over jacket cuffs by a couple of inches.

 While it's usually more convenient to own gear, renting and season-long leasing are both smart options for kids.